ahmad2x4/ahmadreza.com/_posts/2020/2020-05-06-standing-up-a-secure-aws-rds-and-beanstalk-with-pulumi.md

 >_Pulumi is a modern infrastructure as code platform.
 It includes a CLI, runtime, libraries, and a hosted service that, working together, deliver a robust way of provisioning, updating, and managing cloud infrastructure.
 Instead of YAML or a domain-specific language (DSL), Pulumi leverages existing, familiar programming languages, including TypeScript, JavaScript, Python, Go, and .NET, and their native tools, libraries, and package managers._

 In terms of categories of infrastructure as code, Pulumi falls into *Declarative* category.
-You can declare the state of your cloud stack in your preferred language, and Pulumi analyzes the current state of the environment and determines differences and prepare a set of instructions which transform the current state of your environment to the desired state.
+You can declare the state of your cloud stack in your preferred language, Pulumi analyzes the current state of the environment, determines differences and prepare a set of instructions which transform the current state of your environment to the desired state.

 Pulumi currently supports four runtime and multiple languages on those runtimes.
 For more information, please see [Languages](https://www.pulumi.com/docs/intro/languages/)